 We gave the Vital a Top Pick award because it performs admirably and is packed with pockets.
 While we don't like it quite as much as the old Rab Windveil Jacket, it still rocks.
 It has by far the most pocket space and comes with lots of little innovations.
-There is a brim for keeping water out of your face and a snap across the chest for keeping the jacket in place even when it's fully unzipped.
-We still recommend the Patagonia Houdini to most people because it's lighter, vents better, and has a better DWR coating.
+There is a brim for keeping water out of your face and a snap across the chest to keep the jacket in place even when it's fully unzipped.
+We still recommend the Patagonia Houdini to most people because it's lighter, breathes better, and has a better DWR coating.
 However, the Houdini has very little pocket space.

-Cons: Hood brim is goofy looking, internal pocket low, not the best breathability.
+Cons: Hood brim is goofy looking, internal pocket low, not the best breathability

 Our Analysis and Test Results

 In past years' testing, the Rab Windveil Jacket was easily one of the top scorers, and one of our favorite windbreakers for nearly any purpose.
 For reasons unknown, Rab stopped making that jacket and replaced it with the Vital Windshell.
 The Vital Windshell is made out of 20 denier solid nylon that is very tightly woven to resist wind, but isn't at all stretchy like the old Windveil material, or the Outdoor Research Tantrum II's stretch nylon.

 This jacket is the second highest scoring one in our review and provides a fantastic alternative to the lighter Houdini if you enjoy having a few extra quality features.
 Besides the unique features, its best attribute is its wind resistance.
 It is particularly suited to those who need something to cut the wind, and who aren't as concerned about how well it breathes or sheds off some light raindrops.

 This is one of the more wind resistant jackets we tested.
 On fast bike descents on cold mornings, we stayed relatively warm.
 It scored at the top for this metric.
 The old Windveil was not quite as wind resistant due to its stretchy material.